The Best Brown Trout Flies and Patterns

 It’s a hugely versatile pattern that works on most waters in my experience.
 It’s not all that productive during winter and early spring, but it can be deadly from late spring through summer and fall.

 The best size for browns is dependent upon what you’re trying to imitate, but generally I use this fly in sizes 12-16.
+You can get the exact pattern on this page at Amazon.

 Blue Winged Olive (BWO)